-a) Travel and project support up to a limit of £5,000.
+a) Between £5,000 and £10,000 is available to support project costs.
 Funds can be used for travel, accommodation, essential fixed assets (up to £250 to cover essential assets such as a computer, software etc.) and the hire or purchase of essential equipment, however, cannot be used to cover salary costs.